Problem Set Guide

 Problem sets vary from week to week, and occasionally there are additional items to submit.
 Guidelines for correctness and quality of solution are provided with each pset.
 Failure to electronically submit your code before the deadline will result in zero credit for the coding portion of the pset.

-During the lecture after the due date (typically on a Thursday), there will be an in-class quiz that covers the contents of the pset.
+During the lecture after a pset is due, there will be an in-class quiz that covers the contents of the pset.
 This quiz -- closed-book, closed-notes -- will take place in the first 10 minutes of lecture, so don't be late!
+Click here to read our make-up quiz policy.

 Pset solutions will be posted electronically after the submission deadline.
 Each student will complete a reflection/self-assessment that requires evaluating their submitted code with respect to the posted solutions and reflecting on challenges and python coding skills acquired.
 Reflections are usually due 48 hours after the submission of the pset.